Rachel’s double toe surgery

 CLINICAL COMMENT

 It is usual to try to maintain healthy cartilage using an osteotomy.
-By 2017 her osteotomy was not doing so well and it was clear that a new approach was required.
-As her right foot did so well she elected to have a revision surgery using the silastic implant.
+By 2017, her osteotomy was not doing so well, and it was clear that a new approach was required.
+As her right foot did so well, she elected to have a revision surgery using the silastic implant.
 Some osteotomies fail.
-We don’t have a figure on conversion from osteotomy to other surgery but conservatively this would be estimated at around 5%.
-Surgery is reserved for when all other treatment has failed, or the joint is irreversibly damaged.
+We don’t have a figure on conversion from osteotomy to other surgery, but this would be estimated at around 5% conservatively.
+Surgery is reserved for when all other treatment has failed or the joint is irreversibly damaged.
 Surgical joint management involves the joint being removed entirely and either left with a gap or a spacer being introduced into the gap.
 In Rachel’s case, the surgeon had to convert the osteotomy to a silastic prosthetic joint.

 The day of surgery